Have you ever considered your brand positioning?

 We knew a simple wordmark logo works best in our industry.
 This was our base idea.

-When you research your competitors you have to look for ways to attract the same audience as they do but also set yourself apart.
+When you research your competitors, you have to look for ways to attract the same audience as they do, but also set yourself apart.

-For example, this is what our logo looks like:
+Like this is what our logo looks like:

 How to Design a Logo

-It resonated with the same audience as our competitors but it still stands out from the rest.
+It resonated with the same audience as our competitors, but it still stands out from the rest.

 3. Pick a Type and Style